naresh1407/eduhub.io/README.md

 **Teachers:**
 The teachers can fix a course duration for the course and upload the course contents for day-wise.
 It provides embedding notes, uploading lectures, creating quizzes and posting references functionalities to them.
 The students are auto-graded based upon their daily accomplishments.

-**Administration:**
-This section helps the administration convey the institute information, important academic updates and scholarship opportunities.